grafana/explore-profiles/e2e/README.md

 yarn e2e:local:codegen
 ```

-If you write tests that generate screenhots, please read the next section.
+If you write tests that generate screenshots, please read the next section.

 ### Screenshots testing